quil/quil-examples/README.md

 user=> (require 'quil-sketches.gen-art.01-cross-with-circle :reload)
 ```
 Note:
-* you should start sketch namespace with single quote: `'quil-sketches.mouse`
+* you should prefix sketch namespace with single quote: `'quil-sketches.gen-art.01-cross-with-circle`
 * `:reload` option is needed if you want to run it several times.
-Otherwise sketch won't run on second and subsequent calls.
+Otherwise sketch won't run on second and subsequent `require` calls.

 ##### Using `lein run`